 Here are the results of our analysis:

-TPM interviews tend to primarily focus on the first four principles we have highlighted below, according to the Amazon ex-interviewers on our coaching team.
-The other ten topics also come up but less frequently.
+TPM interviews tend to primarily focus on the first six principles we have highlighted below, according to our analysis of over 200 Amazon TPM interview reports on Glassdoor.
+The other eight topics also come up but less frequently.

 Amazon's Leadership Principles: